 Is AvaTrade safe?

-AvaTrade is a global CFD and forex broker that’s regulated in multiple jurisdictions by several top-tier financial institutions such as ASIC, and Japan’s Financial Services Agency.
+AvaTrade is a global CFD and forex broker that’s regulated in multiple jurisdictions by several financial institutions such as ASIC, and Japan’s Financial Services Agency.

 According to AvaTrade, client funds and data are protected by: